TRAVEL & LIFESTYLE

 1. Unexpectedness is okay

-Some people plan the details of their trip from start to finish.
-Others don’t plan at all.
-I like to plan enough to cover the bases, but allow for spontaneity.
+Me?
+I like to keep it in the middle.
+I plan enough to cover the bases then allow for spontaneity.
 The most memorable moments for me tended to be the unexpected ones.

 Let the unexpectedness happen.